anHALytics/anHALytics-documentation/doc/Install-frontend.md

 ## Run the frontend

-The front end can then be run in any browser by exposing the project on a web server (for example : [http-server](https://www.npmjs.com/package/http-server)), or locally by opening the file ```index.html```.
+The frontend can then be run in any browser by exposing the project on a web server (for example : [http-server](https://www.npmjs.com/package/http-server)), or locally by opening the file ```index.html```.

+To expose the GUI on a particular port using [http-server](https://www.npmjs.com/package/http-server), run from anHALytics-frontend root :

+	> http-server -p 8061 -c-1